-The company's TSR was tested against the performance of the S&P/ASX300 Index for the three-year performance period ended 30 June 2018.
-The company's annualised TSR for this period was 21.4% compared to the S&P/ASX300 Index annualised TSR of 4.4%, well above the additional 10% per annum required.
-As a result, 100% of the TSR component vested.
+The company's TSR was tested against the performance of the S&P/ASX300 Index for the three-year performance period ended 30 June 2019.
+The company's TSR over the period was 82.2% compared with an Index TSR over the period of only 26.4%.
+The company's annualised TSR for the period was 22.1% compared to the S&P/ASX300 Index annualised TSR of 8.1% well above the additional 10% per annum required.
+As a result, 100% of the relative TSR component vested.
 The TSR calculations were performed by an independent professional services firm.